 Septic Services in Lavon, TX

-Lavon has grown from 387 residents in 2000 to roughly 8,500 today, according to the U.S. Census Bureau.
-That rapid growth, driven by the Lavon Lake area's appeal and Collin County's expanding suburban footprint, means thousands of homes have gone up where municipal sewer service is limited.
-Most newer subdivisions on Lavon's outskirts rely on septic systems, and the surrounding rural fringe is entirely septic-dependent.
+Lavon has grown from a tiny community of 387 people in 2000 to over 8,500 residents today.
+That explosive growth, driven by the Lavon Lake area's appeal and Collin County's expanding suburban footprint, means thousands of new homes have gone up in an area where municipal sewer service is limited.
+Most of the newer subdivisions on Lavon's outskirts rely on septic systems, and the surrounding rural fringe is entirely septic-dependent.

 The Blackland Prairie clay that underlies most of Lavon creates genuine challenges for septic systems.
-According to the USDA Soil Survey, this soil has poor percolation (often below 1 inch per hour), expands and contracts with moisture, and pushes most properties toward aerobic system designs rather than cheaper conventional options.
+This soil doesn't drain well, expands and contracts with moisture, and pushes most properties toward aerobic system designs rather than cheaper conventional options.

 Lavon's mix of brand-new subdivisions and older rural properties creates demand for both new installations and maintenance of existing systems.